enst80/mediawiki-extensions-Auth_remoteuser/README.md

         )

-* If you have user properties specified (see `UserProps` config above), then you can set them for new users only (see `AutoCreateUser` config) or force their setting.
+* If you have user properties specified (see `UserProps` config above), then you can set them for new users only or force their setting.
 For example if your users email is specified by an external source and you don't want the user to change this email inside MediaWiki, then set the following configuration variable to true:

         $wgAuthRemoteuserForceUserProps = true; // default